QiangAIResearcher/News-Stance-Detection/README.md

     Number of total headline/body pairs in Emergent dataset: 7112

-        Number of invalid stances: 2053
+        Number of invalid stances (blank or "ignoring"): 2053

-        Number of invalid cosine distance: 58
+        Number of missing headlines or bodies: 58

         Number of valid pairs (our dataset): 5001